 Routine helps children to feel safe and secure, it also helps them to predict what is going to happen next in their day.
 If you have the same routine when feeding, putting them down for a nap or to bed at night, your babies will come to expect this and will settle or be more accepting of it because of its familiarity.

-Try sharing tasks between you, your partner and anyone who is helping.
-So, for example, one of you might do the laundry while the other one cooks supper.
+Don’t be afraid to ask for help and share tasks out to lighten the load.
 Remember, as babies grow, the routines will need to be adjusted in response to their changing sleep, feeding and wake patterns, especially during periods like growth spurts and teething.
 While routines can be helpful in organising your activities, try to avoid being too rigid and setting unrealistic expectations.

 Ask yourself which household chores are essential and which are desirable.
 Until things calm down, stick to doing what’s essential and, when that’s done, take whatever moments are left for yourself, your partner and your babies – or just rest.